wenbinli/lstm/README.md

 # theano-lstm
 ## Overview
 Some implementations of LSTM model, currently including:
+* Language modeling on PTB dataset

-* an initial Theano implementation of the *sequence-to-sequence* LSTM, based on the torch code https://github.com/wojzaremba/lstm with the same test on PTB dataset.
+  An initial Theano implementation of the *sequence-to-sequence* LSTM, based on the torch code https://github.com/wojzaremba/lstm with the same test on PTB dataset.
+* Reber Grammar test

-* a sample code of mini-batch implementation for the *sequence-to-sequence* LSTM based on the theano code http://christianherta.de/lehre/dataScience/machineLearning/neuralNetworks/LSTM.php for Reber Grammar
+  A sample code of mini-batch implementation for the *sequence-to-sequence* LSTM based on the theano code http://christianherta.de/lehre/dataScience/machineLearning/neuralNetworks/LSTM.php for Reber Grammar
+(The speedup part is mainly referred to the Theano lstm tutorial code for sentiment analysis (sequence-to-label) http://deeplearning.net/tutorial/code/lstm.py)

 ## Dependencies